SrgyS/Sky-vito/README.md

 To get started with the project, follow these steps:

-1. Clone the repository to your computer
+1. Download the backend file using the [link] (https://drive.google.com/file/d/1pFE-NRANTsWmQwTyURjHXuECMmoKCFjO/view) and deploy it in Docker.

+- Download the archive and extract its contents.
+- Navigate to the extracted folder via the terminal.
+- Run the following command in the terminal: docker-compose -f docker-compose-backend.yaml up -d

-2. Install necessary dependencies using npm install command
+2. Install dependencies using the command: npm install
-3. Start the server using npm start command
+3. Start the project with the command: npm run start
-4. Open your browser and go to http://localhost:3000
+4. You can build the project with the command: npm run build src/ — directory containing the project's source code.

 ## Tech stack